-Animal Heating Best Practices
+Animal Heating Recommendations

 Animal Heat Mats

-Another major benefit of a heat mat is its shape, because heat mats can distribute heat to a targeted area such as piglet creep areas.
+Another benefit of a heat mat is its shape, because heat mats can distribute heat to a targeted area such as piglet creep areas.
 For litters over twelve pigs, a five-foot mat is used to provide the recommended 0.33 square feet per piglet.
 For wean-to-finish operations, Dr. Hongwei Xin of Iowa State University recommends 0.5 square feet per pig.
 Centering the pig heating pads in the creep area keeps the piglets near the teat they are nursing from, thus encouraging increased lactation.
 By also keeping the sow cooler, she is encouraged to eat more and be more comfortable.
 Frequently, sows that are too warm fidget and move around to find a cooler place to lie, which increases crush-losses.

 Animal Heat Mats